Matchings in matroids over abelian groups: Introduction

 These results were extended to arbitrary groups in \cite{Eliahou 1} and to linear subspaces of a field extension in \cite{Eliahou 2}.
 The linear version was further studied in \cite{Aliabadi 0, Aliabadi 1, Aliabadi 3}.
 See also \cite{Hamidoune} for enumerative aspect of matchings and \cite{Alon} for the study a certain subclass of matchings called {\em acyclic matchings}.

 In this paper we introduce an analogous notion of matchings in matroids whose ground sets are subsets of an abelian group.
 We develop similar criteria for the existence of matching properties for such matroids.
-As matroids generalizes linear vector spaces, our definition and results form a natural extension to the work done in \cite{Eliahou 2, Aliabadi 0, Aliabadi 1, Aliabadi 3}.